 “Obviously, the neighborhood wasn’t happy about that and let him know that the chair was not his and not to take it.”

 Harris pointed out that he’s stopped people from dragging the chair away three times.
-Recently, residents bought some cinder blocks and chains with the intent to attach them to the chair, firmly securing it to the beach by anchoring it in four- to six-foot deep holes.
+Recently, residents prepared to take drastic action, buying cinder blocks and chains to attach to the chair, firmly securing it to the beach by anchoring it in four- to six-foot deep holes.

 “That would be the only way to keep people from stealing it,” Harris said.